dvillaj/RepData_PeerAssessment1/PA1_template.md

 ## 15264  2304
 ```

-There are 2.304 NA values in the dataset
+There are **2304** NA values in the dataset

-My strategy for filling in the NA values will be fill with the mean value of all steps in the same interval.
+The strategy for filling in the NA values will be fill with the mean value of all steps in the same interval.
+To code this strategy let's do the following steps:

-First let's split the dataset into two diferents data frames, one with NA values and the other wihtout them.
+* First let's split the dataset into two diferents data frames, one with NA values and the other wihtout them.

 ```r